 3. Discharge similar to a UTI

-If there’s any risk, like if someone has been sexually active with a new partner, had unprotected sex in the past or has a family history of STDs, it’s recommended they see a women’s health doctor to get tested.
+If there’s any risk, like if someone has been sexually active with a new partner, had unprotected sex in the past, it’s recommended they see a women’s health doctor to get tested.

-If untreated, Chlamydia can lead to serious pelvic infections and even infertility in its later phases.
+If untreated, Chlamydia can lead to serious pelvic infections and even infertility.

 Herpes is a common viral STD.

 Herpes presents itself as painful sores in the genital area.
-Most of the time, the symptoms are similar to those of yeast infection.
+Tthe symptoms can be confused with yeast infection.

-If you have herpes, the virus stays in your system so if you find a new partner later in life, you could pass it onto them.
+If you have herpes, the virus stays in your system so you could pass it onto your partner.

 Prevention of Recurring STDs